Skip to main content

 • Check if autovacuum is running on the events table

-• Ensure retention flow is actually executing (check flow run history)
+• Ensure the vacuum service or retention flow is actually executing (check server logs for “Database vacuum” messages)

 “Queries are getting slower over time”